Website access has been restricted Virus

 The Hosts file is used to resolve canonical names of websites to IP addresses.
 When it is changed, the user may be redirected to malicious sites, despite seeing legitimate URLs in address bar.
 It is difficult to determine sites are genuine when the Hosts file is modified.
 To fix this, please download the Microsoft Fix It tool, that restores your Hosts file to the Windows default.
 Run this tool when downloaded and follow the on-screen instructions.
 Download link below:

 A browser hijacker is a type of adware that alters user's Internet browser settings by changing one's homepage and default Internet search engine to some unwanted website.
 Most commonly this type of adware infiltrates user's operating system through free software downloads.
 While browser redirects might seem as a low risk security infection, computer users should know that the websites to which they are being redirected to commonly contain deceptive online advertisements and the Internet search engine that is presented in such websites might return shady Internet search results.
 Using such websites for one's daily Internet searches might easily end up in privacy issues, identity theft or malware infections.

-If you are experiencing problems while trying to remove Website access has been restricted Virus from your Internet browsers, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove website access has been restricted hosts file hijacker from your Internet browsers, please ask for assistance in our malware removal forum.

-If you have additional information on Website access has been restricted Virus or it's removal please share your knowledge in the comments section below.
+If you have additional information on website access has been restricted hosts file hijacker or it's removal please share your knowledge in the comments section below.